 Enjoy the best sleep ever by incorporating our Sleep Collagen Shot into your nighttime routine.
-Currently available on vitalproteins.com for $36 per 12-pack, our Sleep Collagen Shot not only contains 7g of collagen peptides and 60mg of skin-saving hyaluronic acid – which is the case for all of our Collagen Shots – but also contains other purpose-driven functional ingredients like snooze-inducing melatonin, GABA, and magnesium.
+Currently available on vitalproteins.com for $36 per 12-pack, our Sleep Collagen Shot not only contains 7g of collagen peptides and 60mg of skin-loving hyaluronic acid – which is the case for all of our Collagen Shots – but also contains other purpose-driven functional ingredients like snooze-inducing melatonin, GABA and magnesium.

 Let’s dive into those ingredients, shall we?

 Your brain produces melatonin, a natural hormone, to help promote sleep-wake cycles.
 It does this by putting you in a state of peaceful wakefulness hours before your bedtime, so you can fall asleep and stay asleep.